hyperledger/indy-hipe/text/protocols/tictactoe-1.0/README.md

 The game can be played interactively by running `python game.py`.

-    About the REFERENCE section: If the MESSAGES section suppresses details, here is where to exhaustively describe each field.
-This is also the place for multiple examples of message flows, and it is a plays for reference implementations.

 ### Localization

 The only localizable field in this message family is `comment` on both `move`